 Mach 2.1: Promoting Better Living in the 21st Century Through Machiavellianism

 by the brilliant and ever humble Midas Jones.
 (Paperback $9, Kindle Unlimited $0, Kindle $3.69)

 “But,” I hear you thinking, “is Machiavellianism true or false?
-I don't want to believe in a false philosophy or doctrine or whatever!”
+It Machiavellianism good or evil?
+I don't want to believe in a false or evil philosophy or doctrine or belief system or whatever!”